The Graph-Based Behavior-Aware Recommendation for Interactive News: Preliminary and Problem Formulation

+Moreover, in our scenario, each news $d$ is composed of a sequence of words indicating contents, tags, primary and secondary categories, i.e.

+In Section \ref{sec:3}, we will discuss how to learn an embedding matrix of the above vector to further obtain the news representations via a convolutional network.
+We should mention that \eqref{equ:news:vector} does not include topics.
+We realize in our real dataset that topics are missing for some of news.
+Thus, we only use common features of news to construct their embedding matrices.
+However, as one type of nodes on the interaction behavior graph, topics will affect the learned embeddings implicitly.
+Also note that each news $d$ may be associated with different users on the interaction behavior graph.

-Surely, each news $b$ will be associated with different users on the interaction behavior graph.
-Given behavior history set for all users, we aim to predict whether user $i$ will behave positively on a candidate news $b_j$ that he/she has not seen before.
-Further, if he/she tends to behave positively, what's the probability of each of five possible behaviors (from click to follow).
+Given the behavior history sets for all users, we aim to predict whether user $i$ will behave positively on a candidate news that he/she has not ever seen before.
+Further, what is the probability of each of five possible behaviors (from click to share).